Type · Influence

 Behavioral / Leadership

-Tell me about a time you had to influence a team or stakeholder who was resistant to your idea or proposal.
-What was the situation, what did you do, and what was the outcome?
+Tell me about a time you took ownership of a supply chain problem that was outside your direct responsibility.
+What was the situation, what did you do, and what was the outcome? - 10

 Interview tracks at Open Cosmos